idvorkin/idvorkin.github.io/_posts/2017-10-07-physical-health.md

 I've had lots of injuries, here's my various [braces](/irl#physical-health)

+I found these books especially good to understand how body parts get hurt, and what to do about it.
+It really helped me understand what my physio therapist had me doing:

+{%include amazon.html asin="1628604220;1735728500" %}

 #### Should I get a trainer?

 Trainers are expensive, but heart attacks are even more expensive, and on top of money, they really suck up your energy and reduce your quality of life.

 I put off getting a trainer for 20 years.
-I thought I was very knowledgable in exercise, physiology, and was motivated having a gym routine where I went every morning to do cardio, and I wasn't interested in getting strong.
+I thought I was very knowledgeable in exercise, physiology, and was motivated having a gym routine where I went every morning to do cardio, and I wasn't interested in getting strong.
 Eventually I decided I'd like some more injury prevention, so got a trainer and told him my goal was to increase my injury resilience, and he said OK, lets do mobility workouts then.

 - The mobility movements are more strenuous then my normal cardio routines.
 Every movement we do seemed like it could happen naturally through day to day activities and felt incredibly weak, a real warning to injury.